 Gun safe capacity: Advertised gun safe capacity can be misleading.
-More often, the advertised capacities hardly put into consideration extra features the guns may have, for instance, pistol grips, mag wells or long barrels.
+More often than not, the advertised capacities hardly put into consideration extra features the guns may have, for instance, pistol grips, mag wells or long barrels.

 It’s best, therefore, to always read the reviews and dig up the features to ensure they are categorical on the gun capacity.
 Better yet, you can opt for a gun safe without an interior or you can go ahead to install the racks on your own.

-If you see the possibility of owning a few extra guns in the future, it will be best to go for the gun safe with more room.
+If you see the possibility of your guns collection growing in the future, it will be best to go for the gun safe with more room.

 Weight: A heavier safe won’t be easy to lift from one place to another.
 That’s their major downside but for security purposes, a heavier safe is definitely a great choice.
-Gun experts too recommend that you consider the weight of a safe before making a purchase.
-A good example is a biometric rifle safe.
-Some weigh up to 2500lbs.
+Gun experts also recommend that you consider the weight of a safe before making a purchase.
+A good example is a biometric rifle safe, some weigh up to 2500lbs.
 Most average RSC safes will have an average of 750lbs and that will do just as fine because it will be good for space and at the same time weighty enough to be easily carried around.

 There a couple of states such as California where it’s mandatory to only own a gun safe that complies with the state’s DOJ requirements or has the UL Residential Security Container Rating (RSC).